redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 disavowal of the notion of neutrality.
 The demoralization I felt at the EPL event was primarily around the safe comfortable moderateness of the terms of the debate.
-If the ALC panel is going to talk (yet again!) about "whether libraries are neutral" then I am fairly the sure the panel will do a disservice to the profession and to the conference attendees.
+If the ALC panel is going to talk (yet again!) about "whether libraries are neutral" then I am fairly sure the panel will do a disservice to the profession and to the conference attendees.
 There are dozens of alternative voices who could have posed a real challenge to this idea, voices who are not embedded at the top of